Project Description

 • presentation.html: Self-contained HTML5 presentation (just as the course slides)

 Important: This entails, that the entire project as put on GitHub, can be cloned and then executed end-to-end.
-Since, we are not putting data on GitHub, if possible included programmatic retrieval of data and/or data instructions in your GitHub README file
+Since, we are not putting data on GitHub, if possible included programmatic retrieval of data and/or data instructions on how to easily retrieve the data, e.g. via login, in your GitHub repository README file

 But How???